-I am a visiting assistant teaching professor at the Department of Linguistics at Georgetown.
+I am an assistant teaching professor at the Department of Linguistics at Georgetown University.

 My research is in theoretical syntax, morphology, and the syntax-semantics interface.

 In current work, I am making use of a syntactic approach to verbal structures in order to explore questions about the interfaces, morphosyntactic building blocks, and to explain patterns in argument realization and event interpretation.
 Some topics of recent interest include:

 - Ditransitive and applicative verbal structures